 What happens when you combine chlorine (a poisonous gas) with sodium (a toxic metal)?
 You get table salt (sodium chloride), a crystal that dissolves into two essential nutrients.
 How are two toxic substances transformed into nutrients?
 They combine as atoms, and separate as ions.

 When sodium and chlorine atoms come together to form sodium chloride (NaCl), they transfer an electron.
-The sodium (Na) atom gives one electron to the chlorine (Cl) atom, so that they both have full outer shells.
-With filled outer shells, they are no longer chemically active, and can't form covalent bonds to become part of a molecule.
+The sodium (Na) atom transfers one electron to the chlorine (Cl) atom, so that they both have full outer shells.
+With filled outer shells they are no longer chemically active and can't form covalent bonds to become part of a molecule.
 With the transfer of the electron, however, they become electrically charged, and combine into salts through the formation of ionic bonds.

-The sodium ion only has ten electrons, but still has eleven protons.
+The sodium ion now has only ten electrons, but still has eleven protons.
 This upsets the balance of charges between the protons and electrons, which causes the sodium atom to have a net positive charge.
-When this happens, the atom is called a "positive ion".
-The chloride ion has eighteen electrons and seventeen protons, so it's become a "negative ion".
+When this happens, the atom is called a positive ion.
+The chloride ion now has eighteen electrons and seventeen protons, so it's become a negative ion.

 Because the sodium ion has a positive charge, and the chlorine ion has a negative charge, they are attracted to each other, and form an ionic bond.
 Ions form salts, not molecules, but they perform many important functions in nutrition.

 Sodium and chlorine are both very reactive in their pre-ionic states.
 They will transfer electrons and (in dry conditions) form salts when they encounter each other.
 Each one will react with other elements if they don't find each other first, so they are seldom found in nature in their reactive states.